cconner91/SharkLineGolf/README.md

 Users will set up their matches and find the games to play in this section.

-Users can add in other TeeUp users or set up players without the app as a general player.
+Users can add in other SLG users or set up players without the app as a general player.

 In this section users will do the following:

 1. Player Total: Users select the number of players for their match
-2. Player Selection: Users can add other TeeUp users or select General Player and provide them with an individual name or team name
+2. Player Selection: Users can add other SLG users or select General Player and provide them with an individual name or team name
 3. Course Selection: Select the course.
 If course is in database, all slope and course rating data along with specific scorecard will be attributed.
 If course is not in the list, users can manually add this information (not required).
 4. Game Selection:
-   - TeeUp will provide the user with a list of games which meet the criteria.
+   - SLG will provide the user with a list of games which meet the criteria.
    - There will be a description of the game as well as the rules of the game selected
    - Once selected, users can make certain modifications to the game (will have to limit the types of modifications to ensure the rules of the game or automatic scoring isn't impacted)
    - If the user selects "Custom Game" they will need to input certain criteria such as (scoring stlye: stroke play, match play, hybrid) and determine other rules.
-   - Wagering - If the group wants to wager money, they can determine the wager amounts, pot, so TeeUp can track and score the winnings properly.
+   - Wagering - If the group wants to wager money, they can determine the wager amounts, pot, so SLG can track and score the winnings properly.

 5. Match Preview: Once game selection has been made, users will see a Match Preview.
 This preview will display an overview of the match, which holes certain players have strokes on (per the handicap indexes), and the stakes.
 This is generated prior to selecting "Begin Match" to account for any edits or changes that need to be made.
 6. Start Match - (There will have to a unique match ID or other identifier which will allow users on different networks to be part of the same match).
 _______________________________________________________________

-## TeeUp Games Section
+## SLG Games Section

 This section of the application will provide detailed descriptions and rules of the different games.